Jewellery Industry in Hong Kong

 - Jewellery production in Hong Kong encompasses a wide range of medium- to high-priced products.
 Hong Kong manufacturers are good at producing small stones fashion jewellery.
 Hong Kong is leading in the production of pure gold items, and has long been recognised as a major centre for the production of jade jewellery.
-It has also evolved into a leading trading and distribution centre for pearls in recent years.
+It is also a leading trading and distribution centre for pearls.

-- Although high value-added processes are still retained in Hong Kong, manufacturing processes are increasingly shifted to the Chinese mainland, mainly to Shenzhen and Panyu, by means of building factories or outsourcing.
+- Although high value-added processes are still retained in Hong Kong, manufacturing processes are increasingly shifted to Mainland China, mainly to Shenzhen and Panyu, by means of building factories or outsourcing.
 Meanwhile, more manufacturers have made use of computer-aided design to shorten the time cycle for product development.

-- Under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA), the mainland has given all products of Hong Kong origin, including jewellery, tariff-free treatment starting from 1 January 2006.
+- Under CEPA, the mainland has given all products of Hong Kong origin, including jewellery, tariff-free treatment starting from 1 January 2006.

 Hong Kong's jewellery industry can be broadly classified into two sectors: jewellery made of precious metal and imitation jewellery.
-In terms of value, 87.9% of Hong Kong's total exports of jewellery are made of precious material in the first half of 2019.
+In terms of value, 92% of Hong Kong's total exports of jewellery were made of precious material in the first half of 2019.

 Hong Kong's jewellery industry is known for its flexibility in accommodating customer needs.
 Production of fine jewellery encompasses a wide range of medium to high-priced products.
 The most popular product category is gem-set jewellery, particularly diamonds set in 14K or 18K and yellow/white gold.
 Hong Kong manufacturers are good at producing small stones jewellery with elements of contemporary fashion.
 Their gem-setting skills and design capability are competitive compared with world-class European manufacturers.

 Hong Kong has long been recognised as a leading centre for the production of jade jewellery.
 Major items are bangles, rings and pendants.
-Hong Kong has also evolved into a leading trading and distribution centre for pearls in recent years, partly due to the fast emerging Chinese and South Sea pearl industry and the recent decline of the Tahitian pearl industry.
+Hong Kong is a leading trading and distribution centre for pearls, with majority of which imported from Japan, India, Australia and Mainland China.

 Performance of Hong Kong's Jewellery Exports

-In 2016, total exports of imitation jewellery amounted to HK$6.7 billion, a drop of 21% from the previous year.
-Unlike fine jewellery, imitation jewellery is rarely domestic-made but re-exported from origins outside Hong Kong, notably the Chinese mainland, which accounted for 91.6% of all exports from Hong Kong in the first half of 2019, is the largest source of such re-exports.
+In January-June 2019, total exports of imitation jewellery amounted to HK$2.9 billion, up 4% year-on-year.
+Unlike fine jewellery, imitation jewellery is rarely domestic-made but re-exported from other origins.
+Mainland China, accounted for roughly 87% of all imitation jewellery exports from Hong Kong in the first half of 2019, is the largest source of such re-exports.

 Some Hong Kong manufacturers are making inroads into retail and distribution in Hong Kong, supported by the influx of tourists in recent years.
-According to Hong Kong Tourism Board’s survey, in 2015, overnight visitors spent HK$16.6 billion on jewellery, accounting for 14.7% of their total shopping spending.
+According to Hong Kong Tourism Board’s survey, in 2018, visitors increased their spending on jewellery by 9% to HK$20 billion, accounting for 12% of their total shopping spending.

-A few Hong Kong jewellers, such as TSL, Chow Sang Sang and Chow Tai Fook, have expanded their retail network to the Chinese mainland through franchising and cooperative arrangement.
+A few Hong Kong jewellers, such as TSL, Chow Sang Sang and Chow Tai Fook, have expanded their retail network to Mainland China through franchising and co-operative arrangement.
 They have successfully earned a recognised brand image there.
-A recent survey conducted by the HKTDC showed that, when buying low-to-medium and medium-to-high-end brands, Hong Kong brands were the top choice, compared with local and foreign brands, of mainland consumers.
-The survey also discovered that Hong Kong brands have a premium of 35.9% over their domestic counterparts.
+A recent survey conducted by the HKTDC showed that, in the eyes of most Chinese consumers, Hong Kong products are made under stringent quality control, demonstrating trendy, unique and innovative designs, as well as excellent goodwill.

 Promotion via participation in trade fairs is an effective way for Hong Kong companies to explore export opportunities (below is a list of selected trade fairs in the industry).
 Besides, HKTDC from time to time organises study missions for Hong Kong manufacturers to visit specific markets for establishing new business relations.

 Articles of jewellery are getting more fashion oriented.
 Innovative designs are important for moving up-market.
 For instance, silhouette design, renaissance-inspired jewellery and futuristic design are the upcoming jewellery trends.
 In doing so, it is necessary for manufacturers to have more metallurgical knowledge and latest technologies, such as 3D printing, laser cuttings, digital printing, engravings and photography.
 New technology also allows the development of new or innovative designs.
 Jewellery, which used to target the high-end market, is also following more closely with the fashion trend and targeting at the younger, middle income level market segment, some in the form of brand jewellery.

 Recent technological development allows massive production of jewellery products with good quality and competitive prices.
 While Hong Kong's jewellery industry remains basically a handicraft industry, a number of larger establishments have made use of sophisticated and automated production equipment.
 These manufacturers integrate advanced production techniques, such as electroforming, with handicraft skills to enhance their efficiency.
 They install computer-aided design and manufacturing (CAD/CAM) systems, computer numerically controlled (CNC) machine tools and even 3D printers in their product design and manufacturing processes.
-New technologies also enable Hong Kong manufacturers to develop new materials for fashionable jewellery items other than fixing defects and to increase the accuracy of the designed output.
+Such new technologies enable Hong Kong manufacturers to develop new materials for fashionable jewellery items other than fixing defects and to increase the accuracy of the designed output.
 On the other hand, software used in online apps allows buyers to customise their own jewellery, changing the colour, shape, stone and metal used as they desire.
 Meanwhile, new social media platforms have further enabled the melding of social interactions and around-the-clock promotions to target market segments.

 On marketing and distribution, some Hong Kong jewellers have built up their own branded jewellery or licensing agreements.
 While this is an effective strategy to enhance long-term competitiveness, it may also require local jewellery manufacturers to move into distribution.
 Apart from establishing direct retail outlets, e-tailing is becoming an ever more prevalent option for jewellery retail, especially in the US and Mainland China.
 According to Euromonitor International, roughly one-fifth of jewellery sales in the US were made online in 2018.
 In Mainland China, the internet has become an increasingly important jewellery sales channel where 6% of total jewellery sales were made in 2018, up from 1.5% in 2013.
 In response to the rapid e-commerce development, global jewellers are growing their online presence fast.
 According to a recent survey conducted by HKTDC at Hong Kong International Jewellery Show, 42% of those surveyed are selling their products directly to consumers via online trading platforms, with that figure rising for a fourth consecutive year.
-Among others, Hong Kong jewelley retailers, such as Chow Sang Sang and Chow Tai Fook are now selling jewellery online.
+Among others, Hong Kong jewelley retailers, such as Chow Sang Sang and Chow Tai Fook, are actively developing their online sales channels.
 It is expected that the application of e-commerce in the jewellery sector will continue to proliferate.
 Over the longer term, the development of internet shopping represents a new direct sales method for Hong Kong jewellers in promoting their products.

-Under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA), the mainland has given all products of Hong Kong origin, including jewellery, tariff-free treatment starting from 1 January 2006.
+Under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA), the mainland has given all products of Hong Kong origin , including jewellery, tariff-free treatment starting from 1 January 2006.
 This allows tariff savings up to 21% as applicable to entries with Most-Favored Nation (MFN) status.
-According to the stipulated procedures, products which have no existing CEPA rules of origin can enjoy tariff-free treatment upon applications by local manufacturers and upon the CEPA rule of origins being agreed and met.
+According to the stipulated procedures, products which have no existing CEPA rules of origin can enjoy tariff-free access upon applications by local manufacturers and upon the CEPA rule of origins being agreed and met.

 The promulgated rules of origin for jewellery to benefit from CEPA's tariff preference are basically similar to the existing rules governing Hong Kong's exports of these products.
 Generally speaking, for jewellery articles of precious metal, moulding, identified as the principal process for the purpose of delineating their origin, is required to be carried out in Hong Kong.
 If assembling is required, it must also be done in Hong Kong.
 For jewellery articles of pearls, precious or semi-precious stones, both moulding and setting have to be done in Hong Kong.
 Detailed information is available here.